apache/iceberg-python/mkdocs/docs/api.md

 )
 ```

-And then suppose the data for the partition of `"paris"` is wrong:
+And we want to overwrite the data for the partition of `"Paris"`:

 ```python
 import pyarrow as pa